Don and the Goodtimes

 Don and the Goodtimes were an American garage rock band, formed in Portland, Oregon, United States, in 1964.
-Fronted by Don Gallucci, former keyboardist of the Kingsmen, the group made a name for itself in the Northwest rock scene performing in a similar style as their contemporaries the Wailers and the Sonics.
-Over time, Don and the Goodtimes honed their vocal harmonies and earned two hits on the Billboard Hot 100 in 1967, including their biggest hit "I Could Be So Good to You".
+Fronted by Don Gallucci, former keyboardist of the Kingsmen, the group made a name for itself in the Northwest rock scene performing in a style similar to that of their contemporaries the Wailers and the Sonics.
+Over time Don and the Goodtimes honed their vocal harmonies and earned two hits on the Billboard Hot 100 in 1967, including their biggest hit, "I Could Be So Good to You".
 The band released their album, So Good, and later experimented with psychedelia under the moniker Touch before disbanding in 1969.

 History

 Don Galluci (keyboards) was immersed in the Northwest rock scene early on as a member of the Kingsmen.
 He enjoyed early success with the band when they released the national hit, "Louie Louie", which features him playing the song's signature keyboard riff.
 However, Gallucci—just 15 years of age—was deemed too young to tour in support of the record and resigned from the group in early 1964.
 Gallucci formed his own band with Bobby Holden, a drummer he started jamming with at a nightclub called the Chase.
 Members from Holden's former band, the Invaders, joined the project, including Dave Child (bass guitar) and Don McKinney (saxophone, vocals).
-Ex-Kingsmen Jack Ely (vocals) performed with the group—albeit briefly—and Pierre Ouellette (lead guitar), a former guitarist for Paul Revere and the Raiders, rounded-out the original Don and the Goodtimes line-up.
+Ex-Kingsmen Jack Ely (vocals) performed with the group—albeit briefly—and Pierre Ouellette (lead guitar), a former guitarist for Paul Revere and the Raiders and future novelist, rounded-out the original Don and the Goodtimes line-up.

 Thanks to Gallucci's connections in the music industry, the group was quickly signed by record producer Jerry Dennon of Jerden Records — the same producer of early Kingsmen recordings.
 The band traveled to Audio Recording Studio in Seattle to cover "Turn On", an instrumental piece that was garnering success for several local teen rock groups.
 "Turn On" was released on the A-side of the band's debut single and received airplay in the Northwest.
 Holden described Don and the Goodtimes early success: "We went on the road backing up this record and got some local airplay!
 We were an interesting band because we had these R&B roots but at the same time we realized that kids really liked show bands — like Paul Revere and the Raiders — so we amalgamated the two".
 For live performances, Don and the Goodtimes chose distinguishable attire—typically sporting suits and top hats.
-In 1965, after releasing their second single "Big Big Knight (On a Big White Horse)", Jim Valley of the Viceroys was brought in to replace Ouellette and occasionally share lead vocals with McKinney.
+In 1965, after releasing their second single "There's Something On Your Mind", Jim Valley of the Viceroys was brought in to replace Ouellette and occasionally share lead vocals with McKinney.